nwops/kitchen-vmpool/README.md

 Therefore we leave it up to the user to create the pool instances while kitchen's job is only to interface with the pool information.
 Pool members need to be created outside of kitchen-vmpool.
 Additionally pool member information must also be updated outside of kitchen-vmpool.

-Puppet's vmpooler will handle the maintainence of the pool state which is probably what you want.
+Puppet's vmpooler will handle the maintenance of the pool state which is probably what you want.

 ### Creating a State Store